• HOME

 The project

-People have always been impressed with my digital colouring and I've wanted to create a book on how I colour my character art since my last year at uni back in 2007.
-Finally in 2013 I asked the Publisher of my previous titles if they'd be willing to work on such a project.
-It got the go ahead, but the idea was slightly altered to make it work.
-I was so keen to see it out there that I was happy to compromise here and there by dropping a section or two and adding in something else.
-I had originally wanted to create the page layouts also, but this ended up being assigned to an in-house designer.
+People have often been impressed with my digital colouring.
+And so I've wanted to create a book on how I colour my character art since my last year at Uni, back in 2007.
+Finally in 2013 I put together a proposal and asked the Publisher of my previous titles if they'd be interested in the project.
+It got the go ahead!

 Time

-It took a while to complete- the deadline on it was around 4 months to submit both the text and images.
+It took a while to complete- the initial given deadline was around 4 months to submit both the text and images.
 I then needed a number of weeks some time later to revise the page layouts and re-check over the edited text.

-Initial planning took a few weeks.
-I had already created a 30 page BLAD (book layout and design) years ago, which helped speed the initial stages up and helped when pitching the idea.
+Initial planning took a few weeks prior.
+I had already created a 30 page BLAD (book layout and design proposal) years ago, which helped speed the initial planning stages up, and of course aided in pitching the idea to the publisher.

-Fortunately, I also already had several finished works to contribute to the book, which would have otherwise taken a good 20 hours a piece.
+Fortunately, I also already had several finished character artworks I'd go on to contribute to the book.
+Each of which would have otherwise taken a good 20 hours to complete.

-I worked my own hours- some days spending 15 hours solidly working, others just 4 or 5, but with 160 pages to fill up with well written, fresh content, it was never going to be a breeze.
-I guess all in, I must have spent a good 500 hours on it.
+I worked my own hours.
+Some days spending 15 hours solidly working.
+Other days, just 4 or 5 hours.
+With 160 pages to fill up with well written, fresh content, it was never going to be a breeze.
+If I were to guess, all in, I must have spent well over 500 hours on the project.

 Effort

-I wanted the book to be one of the best things I'd ever produced, so was willing to go above and beyond to get it up to scratch.
+I wanted the book to be one of the best things I'd ever produced!
+I was willing to go above and beyond to bring it up to my standards, even if the publisher was otherwise content with a product that was passable.
 Unlike my previous book TAODM, Digital Manga needed about 55% more written content and 50% more image content.
-I also didn't want to use a writing assistant or several image contributions from collaborators this time around so that the work would be 99% my own.
+Unlike the previous book, I also didn't want to use a writing assistant or several image contributions from collaborators this time around.
+It was important that the work would be my own.
+Other than a a couple of pages at the back offering tips from fellow artists I happen to follow.

-I also took it upon myself to record several of the book's character tutorials, convert them into time lapse videos, then upload them to a web page I'd created along with downloadable content.
+I also took it upon myself to record / screen capture several of the book's character tutorials.
+These were converted into time lapse videos and upload to a web page I'd created along with downloadable content.

 Positives

-It may not be everyone's cup of tea or it may not be the best instructional book in the world, but I'm really proud of the end result.
-I've checked out hundreds of online art tutorials, forums and videos over the last decade and know the book is covering all the necessary bases and more whilst drawing upon everything I've learned about Photoshop art creation since I started using it back in 2000.
+The book had been available for years now.
+I appreciate it may not be everyone's cup of tea, or it may not be the best instructional book in the world, but I'm really proud of the end result.
+After having researched hundreds of online art tutorials, forums and videos over the last decade , I know the book is covering all the necessary bases and more.
+It draws upon everything I've learned about Photoshop art creation since I started using it back in 2000.
+Years later, the book's content is still relevant even with modern versions of Photoshop having been released.

-I'm sure a lot of people will just buy it for the pretty pictures but I really hope people out there get the chance to read it and make use of some of the content I provided.
-I really want people to learn something and for the book to help with their digital art endeavours.
+Like with many books sold, I realise a lot of readers will simply just buy it for the pretty pictures and with the intention of one day making use of it.
+But I really hope people out there get the chance to read it fully or practice some of the content I've provided.
+I'd love to know readers have learned something interesting, useful, and for the book to help with their digital art endeavours.

 Problems

 The book isn't as perfect as I'd like it to be.
-Frustratingly there were several errors left in the book.
-These could have been resolved before it went to print had I been given the opportunity to check out a final proof.
-I imagine the publishing team were up against deadlines or problems of their own and not as invested into the project, so were not as willing to get it perfect.
-I will do all that I can to make sure many of these get rectified should the book get reprinted.
+Frustratingly, I found several small errors still left in the book after having gone to print!
+(Mostly not my fault).
+These could have been easily resolved, but unfortunately, I was not given the opportunity to check out a final proof.
+I imagine the publishing team were up against deadlines or problems of their own and not as invested in the project?
+I did all that I could to make sure many of these errors were rectified when to book was reprinted in my expanded Art Class: Manga Art title.

-I needed to spend a lot of time adjusting or advising upon the page layouts sent to me.
-There were an unacceptable amount of inconsistencies and some horrendous design choices- use of garish, clashing colours, tacky background images.
-I tried to think how the book would have ended up had I not insisted on overseeing the layout stages.
+I remember having to spend a lot of time adjusting the graphic designer's layouts or advising upon how each page was presented.
+There were an unacceptable amount of inconsistencies and some cases, horrendous design choices- use of garish, clashing colours, tacky background images.
+I hate to think how the book would have ended up had I not insisted on overseeing the layout stages.
+It was frustrating that the publisher insisted on using their own graphic designer for layout when I knew I could have done a much better job.

-I don't yet know if this will be a problem or not, but I imagine sales won't reach the same levels as my previous titles.
+I suspected sales wouldn't reach the same levels as my previous titles.
 While the book is, in my opinion, totally awesome and a huge step up from the last ones, I realize Photoshop isn't as accessible to manga fans as a pencil and paper.
-It's not something for complete novices either and at then end of the day, the book teaches how I work, which might not be to everyone's taste.
+Or indeed cheaper and free art software which many beginners use.
+While the book is accessible, some of the content is more advances and not something for complete novices.
+The book teaches how I work, but this may not be to everyone's taste.

 Dealing with Publishers